 In practice, we support the Application by an Affidavit.
 A scanned Affidavit confirmed in front of the foreign lawyer or by an Israeli lawyer (by fax or e-mail) will be sufficient.
 Additionally the Affidavit can be given by the arresting attorney.
-Copies of all the relevant documents in support of the arrest are attached to the Affidavit.
+Copies of all the relevant documents in support of the arrest are attached to the occasions such as when there is a serious doubt as to the validity of the documents constituting the application for arrest or if a sister-ship arrest is requested.